sebpeck/reRoute_Dynamics/README.md

 https://gis-kingcounty.opendata.arcgis.com/maps/284a6b7a12a04016ab8b754e3b354e47

 ## Sebastian's To Do List:
-4/11/2025
-- Write preliminary use case example in readme
-- Review documentation
-- Contact Nels to figure out how to set up readthedocs
+4/14/2025
+- Finalize in-line parameter citations in Geography_Tools, Object_Params and Physics_Engine
+- Set up ReadTheDocs
 - Draft Joss Paper again
 - Adress Issue 1 completely
     - Verify where Erica's previous code has been presented or published
-    - Make sure user gued is user friendly and followable
+    - Make sure user guide is user friendly and followable
     - Are Demos reproducible on Mac?
     - Fully revise paper from current rough draft state
     - Contact Erica to review

+# License
+---
+This project is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License)